 View over the canyon in the summer

-The Blyde River Canyon is the world’s third largest riverine gorge, after Arizona's Grand Canyon and Namibia’s Fish River Canyon.
-Known for its lush vegetation and incredible beauty, it is also the largest ‘green canyon’.
-To appreciate the vast scale of this natural phenomenon from above, drive along the scenic Panorama Route, stopping at well-known viewpoints such as the Three Rondavels and Pinnacle Rock.
-Or visit the geologically fascinating Bourke’s Luck Potholes for a different perspective from within the canyon.
+The Blyde River Canyon is the world’s third-largest riverine gorge, after Arizona’s Grand Canyon and Namibia’s Fish River Canyon.
+Known for its lush vegetation and incredible beauty, it is also the world’s largest ‘green canyon’.
+To appreciate its vast scale from above, drive along the scenic Panorama Route, stopping at viewpoints such as the Three Rondavels and Pinnacle Rock.
+Alternatively, hike along one of the gorgeous day trails that run deep into the canyon or book a boat trip on the spectacular artificial lake that covers part of its floor.
+For a different perspective on the Blyde River, don’t miss out on the geologically fascinating Bourke’s Luck Potholes.

 5. The Garden Route